maor6/Image-Processing-Ex1/README.md

    transformRGB2YIQ: Transform a image to YIQ image, with multiplication matrices.
    transformYIQ2RGB: Transforma image back from YIQ to RGB.
    hsitogramEqualize: Equalizes image, use Histogram and CumSum.
    quantizeImage: Make the image with less color.
-The function get the number of color we want to turn the image into and, the number of iteration that we want to improve the quantization.
+The function get the number of color we want to turn the image into and the number of iteration.
+Return vector of images that contain each image in iteration and also a vector of the error of each iteration.

 gamma.py functions:
   gammaDisplay: Make the image darker or ligher.
 Display image with track bar.
 The track bar represent the Gamma in the formula: (image * A) ^ Gamma